clenox/opentpl-module-python/README.md

 # openkasa-module-python

-Python module to conveniently access the OpenKasa (formerly OpenTPL) web API for KasaSmart Plugs and Switches (OpenKasa is an unofficial API).
+Python module to conveniently access the OpenKasa (formerly OpenTPL) web API for KasaSmart Plugs and Switches.

+OpenKasa is an unofficial API and was not developed by or associated with TP-Link.

 This python module calls the OpenKasa API hosted on RapidAPI:  https://rapidapi.com/clenox/api/opentpl1